NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, none, exhaust only, supply only, energy recovery ventilator, heat recovery ventilator, balanced
+     - none, exhaust only, supply only, energy recovery ventilator, heat recovery ventilator, balanced
      - The type of the second mechanical ventilation.
 Use 'none' if there is no second mechanical ventilation system.
 If not provided, defaults to none.
    * - ``mech_vent_2_flow_rate``
      - false